maximilianmozes/word_embeddings_workshop_resources/README.md

 ### Train a word2vec model

-You can train your own word2vec model in a similar way as the GloVe.
+You can train your own word2vec model in a similar way as the Glove.
 To train a word2vec model, we make use of the `gensim`software package.
 The code for training a word2vec model can be found in `code/train_word2ve.py`.
 After specifying your parameters, run

 ```
 $ cd code